bufbuild/protobuf-es/MANUAL.md

 > By default, we generate ECMAScript modules, which means we use `import` and `export` statements.
 To modify imports,
 > see the plugin options [`js_import_style`][option-js_import_style] and [`import_extension`][option-import_extension].

-Below the imports, we generate a file descriptor:
+Below the import statements, we generate the schema of the Protobuf file.
+You typically only need this export to create a [registry](#registries), or for advanced use cases with reflection:

 ```typescript
 /**